opencv/opencv/doc/tutorials/highgui/trackbar/trackbar.markdown

 Code
 ----

-Let's modify the program made in the tutorial @ref Adding_Images.
+Let's modify the program made in the tutorial @ref tutorial_adding_images.
 We will let the user enter the
 \f$\alpha\f$ value by using the Trackbar.
 @code{.cpp}
 #include <opencv2/opencv.hpp>